 Common Bladder Problems

-There are many different types of bladder problems, ranging from needing to rush to the toilet, to wetting the bed or leaking urine when exercising.
-If this is affecting your day-to-day life and social activities, you should speak to your GP or local continence service.
 Here are the most common types and their possible causes.
 Stress and urge incontinence account for nine out of ten cases of urinary incontinence.

 Stress Incontinence